-We are a small specialist community-based service, providing physiotherapy for people with a long-term neurological disability.
-We are local community based service.
-We emphasise enabling patients and their carers to manage disability in their own environment.
-We work closely with third-sector organisations such as Headway Oxon, Age UK/Generation Games, local gyms and Oxsrad.
+We are a small specialist community-based service, providing physiotherapy for people living with a long-term neurological condition.
+We emphasise enabling people and those supporting them to live well with their neurological condition in their own environment.
+We work closely with third-sector organisations such as Age UK/Generation Games, local gyms, Oxsrad and condition specific charities.

 - Adults over 18 years of age, registered with an Oxfordshire Clinical Commissioning Group GP.

 - People with a long term neurological condition eg Multiple Sclerosis (MS), Motor Neurone Disease (MND), head injury, cerebral palsy, Parkinson’s Disease, stroke, spinal cord injury, Huntingdon’s disease, cortico-basal degeneration, or multi-system atrophy.